Mechaferret/resque-data-warehouse/README.md

 Transactions for a given object (classname + ID) are queued up behind a Redis key, and then processed using Resque jobs.
-If load is low, each transaction will be processed almost immediately after it occurs; at higher loads, multiple transactions will queue up before the Resque job gets to them, and then only the last transaction will be applied to the data warehousing table, thus minimizing database load and dynamically adjusting the delay in the copy to match the current load.
+If load is low, each transaction will be processed almost immediately after it occurs; at higher loads, multiple transactions will queue up before the Resque job gets to them, and then only the cumulative result of the previous transactions will be applied to the data warehousing table, thus minimizing database load and dynamically adjusting the delay in the copy to match the current load.

 This only works with Rails; it has only been tested with Rails 2.3.4 in which case the after_commit gem is also required.